AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/intermediate-steps/code_analysis_of_openjdk_projects.md

 Use this [blog](https://neomatrix369.wordpress.com/2013/09/16/installing-sonarqube-formely-sonar-on-mac-os-x-mountain-lion-10-8-4/) to install SonarQube or the instructions below (instructions for Mac OS, might need tweaks for other OSes)

 **Install MySQL and SonarQube on the Ubuntu VM**
 1. Download and install MySQL on Ubuntu.
-See section titled "Installation" on https://help.ubuntu.com/12.04/serverguide/mysql.html
+See section titled "Installation" on https://help.ubuntu.com/12.04/serverguide/mysql.html [dead-link]

-2. In MySQL, create the sonar database and user - https://github.com/SonarSource/sonar-examples/blob/master/scripts/database/mysql/create_database.sql
+2. In MySQL, create the sonar database and user - https://github.com/SonarSource/sonar-examples/blob/master/scripts/database/mysql/create_database.sql [dead-link]

     ```
     mysql> CREATE DATABASE sonar CHARACTER SET utf8 COLLATE utf8_general_ci;